-A startup is an interesting place to work, and as such, it attracts a different type of employee, most of which are energetic, driven, self-starters.
+A startup is an interesting place to work and, as such, it attracts a different type of employee, most of whom are energetic and driven self-starters.

-However, startups also tend to put more stress on employees than an established business, with employees often taking on the job or two or three people, in addition to dealing with regular concerns about funding and the life of the company.
+However, startups also tend to put more stress on employees than established businesses, with employees often taking on the job of two or three people in addition to dealing with regular concerns about funding and the life of the company.

-When this becomes too much, employees burn out.
+When responsibilities become too great, employees burn out.

-In order to prevent burnout, it’s essential to understand the underlying causes, and what you can do to correct these issues.
+In order to prevent burnout, it’s essential to understand its underlying causes and what you can do to correct these issues.
 Here are four areas where you can make an immediate impact, and some easy ways to get started.

-In a startup with minimal resources and a lot to prove, it’s easy to focus so much on work that employees burn out.
+In a startup with minimal resources and lots to prove, it’s easy to focus so much on work that employees burn out.
 Because of this, it’s important for managers to plan activities outside the workplace.

-Organize a team lunch, spend the day at the beach or park, or plan a Friday happy hour.
+Organize a team lunch, spend a day at the beach or the park, or plan an after-work happy hour.
 These activities break up the workday and allow your employees to socialize.